ergut/contextor/README.md

 contextor
 ```
 📋 **What is Contextor?**
 > Contextor is **not** an IDE or code editor like Cursor.
 It's a zero-friction tool that makes your codebase instantly pasteable into ChatGPT, Claude, or any AI assistant.
-Think of it as a "make my repo AI-ready" button that creates a single file with your project structure and selected file contents.
+Think of it as a "make my repo AI-ready" button that creates a single file with your project structure and selected file contents, ready for pasting.

 ## What You Get ✨